Facebooktwitterredditpinterestlinkedintumblr

 • The next thing you need to do is restart your computer and confirm whether the error is gone.

-• In case Windows fails to install the uninstalled drivers right there and then, you should head back to the Device Manager and right-click on your computer’s name, and then click on Scan for hardware changes.
+• If Windows fails to install the uninstalled drivers, you should head back to the Device Manager, right-click on your computer’s name, and then click Scan for hardware changes.
 This will automatically detect the missing drivers and then install them automatically.

 After doing this, you will be prompted to a window.
 It will ask if you are searching for the updated driver software automatically or manually.
 By choosing the first option, your PC will go for the latest driver software for the device.

-If you choose the second option, you will be compelled to locate and install the drivers manually.
+If you choose the second option, you must manually locate and install the drivers.
 That option requires you to have already downloaded the drivers.
-If by any chance the first option fails to solve the issue, you should go ahead and download the latest network adapter drivers from the manufacturer’s website.
+If the first option fails to solve the issue by any chance, you should download the latest network adapter drivers from the manufacturer’s website.

 Solution 7: Disable Microsoft Kernel Debug Network Adapter